 Pocket – An easy-to-use use app to capture internet articles as you see them.
 Don’t have time to read an article?
 Save the piece with Pocket with one click.
 The app shares the captured articles across platforms.

 Documents – Write on PDFs or annotate them in other ways (like adding a red box to highlight an area).
 I don’t take paper copies of agendas or additional information to meetings.
 They are all here in Documents.
 It’s a great file manager that connects to file storage systems such as Dropbox.
 Documents works with all types of files, including Excel, Adobe Acrobat, Word, video files, images.

-Apple Pencil – While not an app, consider using an Apple Pencil.
-Mine cost about $100.
-I use it daily to write on electronic documents.
-See my demonstration here.
-(If you’ve tried other styluses and they’ve not worked.
-Try this one.
-I had almost given up on electronic writing instruments.
-Then the Apple Pencil came along.)
+Apple Pencil – Consider using an Apple Pencil with your apps.
+Cost is $129.
+I use one daily to write on electronic documents.
+(If you’ve tried other styluses and they’ve not worked, try this one.)

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty-five years, he has primarily audited governments, nonprofits, and small businesses.
 He is the author of The Little Book of Local Government Fraud Prevention, The Why and How of Auditing, Audit Risk Assessment Made Easy, and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
 Charles consults with other CPA firms, assisting them with auditing and accounting issues.